 Located at the top of the Chiricahua Mountains (elev.
-8500 ft.), this low-use campground offers cool temperatures and many hiking trails.
-There are shade ramadas over some picnic tables and a group use area.
-You can make an enjoyable loop drive by arriving from the east and passing through scenic Cave Creek, then heading down the west side of the mountains on your return home (or vice versa).
+8500 ft.), this low-use campground offers cool temperatures, many hiking trails, and scenic Cave Creek views.
+There are ramadas over picnic tables and a group use area.

 Cave Creek is a world-renowned birdwatching area and is packed with birders in the spring (March through June).
-Come visit during the rest of the year and you’ll enjoy few crowds.
-This area is known as “Little Yosemite” and offers a visitor center, campgrounds, and hiking trails.
+But during the off-season, this area offers visitors a chance to slow down and experience a visitor center, campgrounds, and hiking trails without the crowd.

 This area offers 25 miles of trails in the scenic Tumacacori Mountains just 4 miles off of Interstate-19.
 The trails are perfect for motorcycles, but hikers, mountain bikers, e-bikes, and equestrians are welcome.
 The trailhead offers plenty of parking for trailers and shaded picnic tables.